-Counselor distributes the "Epitaph" handout to those who do not have their Workbooks and begins by reading aloud the first epitaph on the handout.
-Counselor then asks each group member in turn to read one of the remaining epitaphs aloud to the group until all are read.
+Counselor begins by reading the first epitaph on the handout, and then asks each group member in turn to read one of the remaining epitaphs aloud to the group until all are read.
 Counselor encourages group members to have fun with the epitaphs.